Businesses get creative to hire amid worker shortage

 “While we are aggressively recruiting and adding new staff daily, we must adjust our operating calendar based on our workforce availability.”

-“People have told me with unemployment being so high it’s not really driving people out to get back into the workforce because why would you work for less money than if you couldn’t work?,” O’Leary said.
+“People have told me with unemployment being so high, it’s not really driving them out to get back into the workforce because why would you work for less money than if you couldn’t work?”
+O’Leary said.

-Extra federal unemployment payments of $300 a week is scheduled to last until Sept.
+Extra federal unemployment payments of $300 a week are scheduled to last until Sept.
 4, but legislation has been introduced in Pennsylvania to end it sooner.